hindu-comm/mail_stream_indology/2021/09/pANini/37__victor_davella.md

 > Dear Jim,
 >
 > I do not know any story, but the following two verses from Rāmabhadra
-> Dīkṣita’s *Patañjalicaritam* present a version of the double patronymic
+> Dīkṣita’s *Patañjalicaritam* present a version of the double patronymic
 > indicated in Monier Williams and in the references Victor cited.
 >
 > If I understand correctly, Paṇin is a great grandfather, who has a son